Best Airline Credit Cards of 2018 | Maximize Your Miles

 Bonus Rewards: 40,000 points for spending $1,000 within 90 days, 5,000 bonus points annually

 Fees: $99 annual fee, $5 or 3% fee on balance transfers, $37 late payment fee, no foreign transaction fee

 Barclays Bank offers a credit card through a partnership deal with JetBlue Airways, an airline company that offers flights out of the U.S. domestically and internationally.
 This credit card, the JetBlue Plus Card, offers unique benefits that are only available to habitual JetBlue customers who are in need of rewards.

-The JetBlue Plus Card offers 30,000 bonus points for spending only $1,000 in the first ninety days of opening an account.
-In addition to this intro deal, there is a recurring annual bonus of 5,000 points which is awarded at each account anniversary.
+The JetBlue Plus Card offers 40,000 bonus points for spending only $1,000 in the first 90 days of opening an account.
+In addition to this intro deal, there is a recurring annual bonus of 5,000 points awarded at each account anniversary.
 These points are redeemable for flight discounts and other cash prizes.
-Additionally, whenever these points are redeemed, the cardholder receives 10% of these points back to his or her account.
+Additionally, whenever these points are redeemed, the cardholder receives 10% of the points back to his or her account.